metamorph-inc/openmeta-mms/docs/domains/fea/fea.rst

 4. Mesh the model and export images of the result.
 5. Attach material properties, constraints, and loads to the model and prepare a deck for analysis using *Nastran Soln 101*.
-6. Execute the Nastran analysis.
+6. Execute and review the Nastran analysis.
-7. Perform post-processing on the Nastran results and generate images of the results.

 These steps are labeled in the diagram below.